philecker/antidote/README.md

 ### Feature Request/Issue

 Please [open an issue](https://github.com/philecker/antidote/issues), if you have a feature request, or found a bug to report.
-If you are unhappy with the theme please reach out to me first, before submitting a negative review!

 ![Antidote Preview](images/Antidote_ThemePreview.png)